-I first read Susan Sontag’s Illness as a Metaphor while working on my radio documentary, Daughter of Family G. Despite the controversy that has often surrounded her writing, I will always appreciate Ms. Sontag for the honesty she brought to the page and her straight forward approach in writing about cancer.
+I first read Susan Sontag’s Illness as a Metaphor while working on my graduate thesis in musicology and then again while writing the radio documentary, Daughter of Family G. Despite the controversy that has often surrounded her writing, I will always appreciate Ms. Sontag for the honesty she brought to the page and her straight forward approach in writing about cancer.

 “I want to describe, not what it is like to emigrate to the kingdom of the ill and live there, but the punitive or sentimental fantasies concocted about that situation: not real geography, but stereotypes of national character.
 My subject is not physical illness itself but the uses of illness as a figure of metaphor.
 My point is that illness is not a metaphor, and that the most truthful way of regarding illness – and the healthiest way of being ill – is one most purified of, most resistant to, metaphoric thinking.”
 (Sontag – Illness as a Metaphor)

 Ms. Sontag is someone to whom I should have sent a thank you note before it was too late.
 Nearly thirty years after she penned Illness as a Metaphor and over fifteen after AIDS and its Metaphors, I’m left wondering ‘what happens next?’

 In 1977 Sontag wrote: “Now it is cancer’s turn to be the disease that doesn’t knock before it enters, cancer that fills the role of an illness experienced as a ruthless, secret invasion – a role it will keep until, one day, its etimology becomes clear and its treatment as effective as those of TB have become.”